lollogabe/HEP_Anomaly_Detection/README.md

 This project applies **Deep Learning** techniques to a fundamental problem in High-Energy Physics (HEP): detecting anomalous hadronic jets produced at the **Large Hadron Collider (LHC)**.

-At extreme energies, massive particles decay into hadronic jets that are highly collimated.
-Distinguishing whether a jet substructure originates from a known Standard Model particle (background) or a potential new massive particle (signal/anomaly) is a complex task.

 We implemented a **Convolutional Autoencoder (CNN-AE)** to perform unsupervised anomaly detection, training the model to reconstruct "normal" jets and identifying anomalies based on reconstruction error and latent space analysis.

 ## 🎯 Key Objectives